DePauw and Putnam County Should "Build Upon the Bonds We Share," Writes President Casey

 Casey points out that his first meeting on July 1, the day he became DePauw's president, was with Greencastle Mayor Sue Murray.
 "We have had several discussions since and ours will be an important, ongoing dialogue," he declares.

 "I am proud to report that some 70% of DePauw students are making a personal and direct commitment to making this a better place by participating each year in community service projects," says Dr. Casey.
-"Further, 21% of our entering class is comprised of first-generation college students; in other words, no one in their family has ever graduated from college in the past.
+"Further, 21% of our entering class is composed of first-generation college students; in other words, no one in their family has ever graduated from college in the past.
 Our undergraduates and the institution as a whole are reaching out, as are so many in the community.
 But we must examine ways to build upon the bonds we share and sometimes overlook.
 Please know that I am committed to making the relationship between DePauw and its Putnam County neighbors stronger."

 The complete text can be found at College News.org.